-I first gained an interest in the canyon in 1995 when Steve Allen (who wrote three books on canyoneering), a well known hard-core canyoneer published a page on the upper section of the canyon.
+I first gained an interest in the canyon in 1992 when Steve Allen (who wrote three books on canyoneering), a well known hard-core canyoneer published a page on the upper section of the canyon.
 He said that to descend the canyon there is "much bouldering, short hard moves, class 5 climbing, and the route is a bit hairy at times; no beginners."
-It sounded all right, but that's not what attracted me to the canyon.
-I knew it was a really spectacular area scenery wise too, but it was a sentence near the end of the trip report that caught my attention.
+It sounded alright, but that's not what attracted me to the canyon.
+I knew it was a really spectacular area scenery wise too, but it was a sentence near the end of the description that caught my attention.
 "After a stretch of narrows, there is a set of beautiful potholes in a narrows that you cannot descend."
 It was that phrase that attracted us to the canyon.
 (We have also speculated that often when Steve Allen says something can't be done or is impossible, it doesn’t mean he hasn't been there).

 In the national parks, for example, we had come to learn to pick the best trips, you find the most knowledgeable ranger out there, strike up a conversation, and asked him/her if there is any where in the park that is impossible to get to.
 If they say yes, then our response is always the same.
 "Sounds cool.
 Will you give us a permit?” (often half joking, but the reaction is nice).

 There was a second reason I wanted to do the canyon.
 Michael Kelsey, the author of several local guidebooks as well as The Climbers and Hikers Guide to the World Mountains had been doing some really difficult canyons for quite a while and placing bolts in them.
 He had often said similar canyons were impossible without bolting them up, so I invited him along so he could see how we have done such "impossible" canyons without bolting them up.
 So not only did we want to do a canyon that was called impossible, but we wanted to do it completely clean and without placing a bolt and degrading the incredibly pristine conditions the canyons in the area were in.